kiskey/stremio-ai-search/README.md

 - "90s teen comedies"
 - "Films that captured the spirit of the 1960s counterculture"
 - "Movies set in the future but made before 2000"
+- "Best films of each decade from 1950-2020"
+- "Most influential films by year since 2000"

 ### Genre Combinations